beta-tester/RPi-PXE-Server/README.md

 # install-pxe-server
-setup a Raspberry Pi as an PXE-Server.
+setup a Raspberry Pi as a PXE-Server.<br />

-it is a private project i have made for myself.
+it is a private project i have made for myself.<br />
 i did not keeped an eye on network security.

 **USE IT AT YOUR OWN RISK.**